yandexdataschool/Practical_RL/README.md

 Taught on-campus in HSE and YSDA (russian) and maintained to be friendly to online students (english or russian).

 Manifesto:
-* __Optimize for the curious.__ For all the materials that aren’t covered in detail, there will be links for more information and related materials (D.Silver/Sutton/blogs/whatever).
+* __Optimize for the curious.__ For all the materials that aren’t covered in detail there will be links to more information and related materials (D.Silver/Sutton/blogs/whatever).
 Assignments will have bonus sections if you want to dig deeper.
 * __Practicality first.__ Everything essential to solving reinforcement learning problems is worth mentioning.
 We won't shun away from covering tricks and heuristics.
 For every major idea there should be a lab that allows to “feel” it on a practical problem.
 * __Git-course.__ Know a way to make course better?
 Noticed a typo in formula?
 Made the code more readable?
 Made a version for alternative framework?
 You're awesome!
 [Pull-request](https://help.github.com/articles/about-pull-requests/) it!